tempor1s/quarantine/README.md

 # Quarantine

-Quarantine is a bot that is designed to manage the discord server and integrate seamlessly with the dashboard.
+Quarantine is a bot that is designed to manage the MS discord with all sorts of custom features!